-The crown has 2 pull depths, one to change the time, the other to change the date.
+The crown has two pull depths, one to change the time, the other to change the date.

 The back shows the model number, as well as it’s material and 50m water depth.

-I really like how simple the strap looks as it extends from the casing.
+I like how simple the strap looks as it extends from the casing.